Senzing/mapper-dowjones/README.md

 python3 G2Loader.py -f /mapper_dowjones/output/PFA2_201902282200_F.json
 ```

-The PFA data set currently contains about 2.4 million records and make take a few hours to load depending on your hardware.
+The PFA data set currently contains about 2.4 million records and may take a few hours to load depending on your hardware.
 The HRF data set only contains about 70k records and loads in a few minutes.

 If you use the API directly, then you just need to perform an process() or addRecord() for each line of the file.